Graduation requirement: .5 credit

 Peer Leadership for Freshmen

-Freshmen meet every Friday at 8:00 a.m. in small groups with their Peer Leaders.
-Senior Peer Leaders help the freshmen with a smooth transition into Upper School through introductory activities.
+Freshmen meet every Friday at 7:55 a.m. in small groups with their Peer Leaders.
+Senior Peer Leaders help the freshmen experience a smooth transition into Upper School through introductory activities.
 Peer Leadership also includes seniors’ leading discussions with freshmen about social and academic pressures; relationships with peers, parents, and faculty; issues involving Internet use, drugs, sex, and alcohol; and, most important, an understanding of the decision-making process.
 Freshmen participate in the Peer Leadership program on a weekly basis as a mandatory part of the curriculum.
 Peer Leaders also lead Freshman Fun Nights, after-school game nights, and a Parents Night, when freshmen and their parents come together to learn more about the program and participate in activities around a particular topic.

 Introduction to Psychology

 This quarter course for seniors is designed to introduce students to the field of psychology and investigate why people think, feel, and act the way they do.
 Psychology has both an applied side and a basic research/science side.
 Most people are more interested in psychology’s applications: “What causes psychological disturbances?
 What are the causes of depression, schizophrenia, or bullying?”
-The science/research side of psychology, however, sustains the applied side and allows us to answer some of these questions with sound scientific research.
+The science/research side of psychology, however, sustains the applied side and allows one to answer some of these questions with sound scientific research.
 The course covers some of the fundamental tenets of psychology, examining learning theories, personality theories, abnormal behavior, psychological assessment, social psychology, research techniques, and more.